 Click the See Update Progress link to view the Universal Prompt Update Progress report.
 This report shows the update availability and migration progress for all your Duo applications that will have Universal Prompt support.

-Most applications will require a Duo software update on your web application server.
-The application's Universal Prompt details will indicate availability of an application software update, with a link to the update guide where you can find the next steps.
+Most existing applications will require a Duo software update on your web application server.
+The application's Universal Prompt details show availability of an application software update, with a link to the update guide where you can find more information and the "Activate Universal Prompt" controls inactive.

-After you complete the application update, the status changes to reflect that the application now supports the Universal Prompt.
-When the Universal Prompt end-user experience becomes available, you'll be able to activate it for a single Duo application from this area of the application's page.
+When an update becomes available and you complete the update, the status changes to reflect that the application now supports the Universal Prompt.
+You can return to activate it for a single Duo application from this area of the application's page.
 Until then, the "Activate Universal Prompt" setting remains inactive.

 Most policy settings are visible to Duo Beyond, Duo Access, and Duo MFA plan customers.
 These plan customers can create and assign application and group policies that control device security, allowed authenticators, and more.